fareeha09/FMRadioMazeSolver/README.md

 ## Version*n* wish list

-* Be able to scan through entire maze first to check for treasure.
+* Be able to scan through entire maze first to check for the existence of a treasure.

+* Go through all possible paths that can be taken (like NQueens)

 ## Known Bugs

-* Can't solve a maze without a treasure.
+* Can't backtrack more than 1 step. (misses solutions due to the algorithm prioritizing moving EAST)